-Summer Vacation Activities in Southwest Florida From Day 1 to 72
+Summer Vacation Activities in Southwest Florida From Day 1 to 73

 - Time to celebrate the first day of the long summer holiday with a big splash.
 And you can do it for free!
 River Park Aquatic Center is the only free mini waterpark and pool in Collier County.
-Plus you can enjoy a water slide, interactive water features, and a zero-entry pool. www.naplesgov.com
+Plus you can enjoy a water slide, interactive water features, and a zero-entry pool. www.naplesgov.com/river-park-aquatic-center

 - Drive on over to the Revs Institute in Naples where cars become history lessons.
 This is more than a car museum; it’s a non-profit organization dedicated to the understanding and appreciation of automotive history.
 It is also a working facility with more than 100 automobiles that were built between 1896 and 1995. museum.revsinstitute.org

-- Warm Mineral Springs in North Port is the only natural warm springs in Florida.
+- Warm Mineral Springs Park in North Port is the only natural warm springs in Florida.
 It has an average year-round temperature of 85 degrees.
-It is listed on the U.S. National Register of Historic Places, and is believed to have one of the highest mineral contents of any natural spring in the United States. www.northportfl.gov
+It is listed on the U.S. National Register of Historic Places, and is believed to have one of the highest mineral contents of any natural spring in the United States. www.northportfl.gov/Warm-Mineral-Springs-Park

 - At Brightwater Lagoon, you can spend the day on the water doing everything from zipping down waterslides to challenging yourself on water obstacles.
-There are also kayaks and paddleboards on the clear, blue water lagoon in North Fort Myers. www.brgmetrolagoons.com
+There are also kayaks and paddleboards on the clear, blue water lagoon in North Fort Myers. www.brightwater-lagoon.com

 - Get out of the heat and head to the bowling alley where kids bowl for free all summer.
 All you need to do is register your kids and they can claim two free bowling games each weekday at HeadPinz Naples and HeadPinz Fort Myers.
 Parents can bowl with their kids all summer by purchasing a Family Pass for $34.95. headpinz.com

-www.floridastateparks.org - Become a pirate for a day on a Salty Sam’s Pirate cruise.
+- Become a pirate for a day on a Salty Sam’s Pirate cruise.
 On the Pieces of Eight pirate ship, children battle pirates while searching for treasure.
 There are pirate games, dancing, face painting, and comedy entertainment.
 Each child gets a booty bag with coins, a pirate hat, and eye patch. www.floridapiratecruise.com

 - Usually when you visit a castle, furniture and artwork is roped off.
 Not so at Coral Castle in Homestead.
 Everything is made of stone, so you don’t have to worry about your kids destroying any priceless relics.
 Enjoy over 30 sculptures, including a sundial that shows the time of day to the minute and the seasons and solstices. coralcastle.com